How to Treat Eczema from the Inside Out

 1) Eat an Anti-Inflammatory Diet

-If you are already eating a whole-foods diet based on organic fruits and vegetables and pasture-raised meats, but are still experiencing eczema, you may have underlying food sensitivities.
+If you are already eating a whole-foods diet based on organic fruits and vegetables and pasture-raised meats, yet are still experiencing eczema, you may have underlying food sensitivities.
 In fact, in children with eczema, this is the most common underlying cause that I see.

 Try eliminating inflammatory foods such as gluten, corn, soy, and dairy.
 Focus on adding foods high in antioxidants (found mostly in fruits and vegetables) and anti-inflammatory compounds (found in fatty fish, nuts, avocados, and turmeric, to name a few).
 Some cases I have seen are so extreme they even need to remove meats that have been fed a corn and soy diet.
 To avoid this, look for grass-fed, wild and pasture-raised meats and poultry.
 Several studies have shown that diets high in fruits, vegetables, and fatty fish are associated with a lower risk for developing eczema, whereas diets high in processed foods increase the risk.2 You can find tons of free, anti-inflammatory and Elimination Diet-compliant recipes in the recipes section of my website.